Lead Major Improvement Projects and Increase Your Earning Potential

 • The course incorporates Minitab’s® statistical software.

-• The program’s curriculum, created by the instructor’s firm (University Training Partners), is accredited by the Council for Lean Six Sigma Certification.
+• The curriculum is created by the instructor’s firm (University Training Partners), is accredited by the Council for Lean Six Sigma Certification.

 Who Should Attend?